lsst-ts/observatory-ops-docs/Simonyi/Troubleshooting/MTCS/MTHexRot/mtrotator-clear-safety-interlock.rst

     Most MTRotator low-level interlocks can be cleared through the GIS GUI panel on level 2.

-    Before attempting to clear low-level interlocks, try and :ref:`clear the MTrotator GIS <MTRotator-Clear-Interlocks-Procedure-Step6>` first, and then attempt to re-enable the MTRotator CSC.
+    Before manually clearing the low-level interlocks, first try to :ref:`reset the MTrotator GIS <MTRotator-Clear-Interlocks-Procedure-Step6>`,
+    and then attempt to re-enable the MTRotator CSC.

 1.  **Transition MTRotator CSC to** ``STANDBY``.

     a.
-This can be done via `ASummary State View <https://summit-lsp.lsst.codes/love/uif/view?id=51>`_ or through the `ScriptQueue <https://summit-lsp.lsst.codes/love/uif/view?id=43>`_.
+This can be done in `ASummary State View <https://summit-lsp.lsst.codes/love/uif/view?id=51>`_ or in a `ScriptQueue <https://summit-lsp.lsst.codes/love/uif/view?id=43>`_.

         .. code-block:: python
             :caption: set_summary_state.py